This is our Complete Guide to Surfing Lombok in Indonesia.

 Europeans usually have to fly to a major city in Southeast Asia, such as Bangkok or Jakarta, and catch a connecting flight to Bali and/or Lombok.
 If flights are out of your budget, there is a boat from Bali that’s around $5-10, depending on the season.
-A tip: the conditions combined with Indonesia’s poor maritime safety record means ferries can be unreliable.
+A tip: the conditions combined with Indonesia’s poor maritime safety record means ferries from Bali to Lombok can be unreliable.

-Now onto the topic that you’re dying to hear more about – surfing in Lombok.
+Now onto the topic that you’re dying to hear more about – surfing Lombok.
 From beginner waves to intermediate or advanced breaks, the island has it all.
 You just have to choose the spot that matches your level for the sake of your experience.
-Then, you’ll be able to get the maximum out of your trip!
+Then, you’ll be able to get the most out of your trip.

 Beginner Surf Spots in Lombok

-The two waves in Ekas – Ekas Inside and Ekas Outside – are notorious for being excellent beginner swells.
-‘Inside’ is a wide peak that breaks left and right, giving you plenty of time to practise your balance.
-Stick to the left to begin with as the right side of the wave is a lot quicker.
+The two waves in Ekas – Ekas Inside and Ekas Outside – are notorious for being excellent beginner spots.
+‘Inside’ is a wide peak that breaks left and right, giving you plenty of time to practice your balance.
+Stick to the left, to begin with as the right side of the wave is a lot quicker.

 ‘Outside’ is more daunting because it breaks near a cliff face.
 Still, don’t let that stop you from attempting the heavier waves as they’re hollow and a lot of fun.
 Ekas Outside is better at high tide.